oxsecurity/megalinter/.github/CONTRIBUTING.md

 1. Change the path to the Dockerfile to the appropriate Dockerfile
 2. Change the **tag** in the 2 places (docker buildx build and docker run)
-3. Change the value of **TEST_KEYWORDS_TO_USE** which is the one that is responsible for finding the tests of the particular linter
+3. Change the value of **TEST_KEYWORDS_TO_USE** which is the one that's responsible for finding the tests of the particular linter

 ### CI/CT/CD